lpradovera/sipp_blog_post/load_testing.md

 ## Caveats and recommendations

-The above metrics are very important in gauging your application's reaction to load, but must be compounded by thorough analysis of the server logs to spot anomalies and odd events.
+The above metrics are very important in gauging your application's reaction to load, but must be complemented by thorough analysis of the server logs to spot anomalies and odd events.

+CPU and memory usage as reported by the server can be matched to the SIPp statistics to gauge general load and per-call resource needs.

+Your application should if possible be instrumented to provide performance reports at the testing stage, and the general application logs will show exceptions and correct call flow completion during the load test.

+It is also recommended to do some recorded test runs to make sure the application and scenario are operating correctly, especially regarding media.
+A recording can reveal QoS issues introduced by call volume and make sure that the call flow is being followed correctly.

-SIPp has a few [recommendations](http://sipp.sourceforge.net/doc/reference.html#Performance+testing+with+SIPp) for tuning your load generating system, which should always be separate from the tested application server for obvious reasons.
+SIPp has a few [recommendations](http://sipp.sourceforge.net/doc/reference.html#Performance+testing+with+SIPp) for tuning your load generating system, which should always be separate from the tested application to avoid mistaking bad performance on the machine running SIPp for legitimate issues with your server.

 Every telephony platform has a set of standard recommendations for performance you might want to get familiar with.
 Platform themselves usually have very good throughput out of the box if given enough resources, so the first tuning step usually lies in the application layer, whether Adhearsion or anything else.